ouroakley/organiser-oww/README.md

-# Example Group
+# Example Organiser

-This is an example group that demonstrates how to structure content for an Our Area community website like Our Oakley.
-It shows how to organize events, venues, and organisers with their associated information.
+This is an example organiser that demonstrates how to structure content for an Our Area community website like Our Oakley.
+It shows how to organise events, venues, and organisers with their associated information.

 ## Directory Structure

 ```
-example-group/
+example/
 ├── content/
 │   ├── events/              # Event content organized by date
 │   │   └── event-name       # A directory per event